 Another dish that I commonly saw was “Fry” which , like the 65, could be chicken, gobi, etc. This was a tad on the spicy side but pretty nice.
 A bit oily though.

 Mushroom fry was the last of the Indian foods I tried.
-I wanted to give myself at least 24 hours of “plain foods” before having to move on (to Bali).
+I wanted to give myself at least 24 hours of “plain foods” before having to move on.

 I enjoyed trying the different foods of Southern India, even though my stomach couldn’t handle it after a while.
-Maybe it’s a little too flavoursome for me, especially after coming from the relatively bland Filipino Foods.
+Maybe it’s a little too flavoursome for me.

 One thing I really enjoyed was that it was very vegetarian friendly.
 And their breads are just amazing.
 Eating with my hands got some getting used to but by the end of it I found it kind of fun, although I still prefer cutlery or chopsticks.